PeeteKeesel/gnn-for-drug-response-prediction/knowledge_base/biology/biology_knowledge.md

 __Translation__: This is the second step in the production of proteins and it takes place in the cytoplasm.
 The mRNA interacts with a specialised complex known as a ribosome that reads the sequence of the mRNA bases.
 Each sequence has three bases called a codon, which codes for one particular amino acid.
 A transfer RNA or tRNA assembles the protein, one amino acid at a time.
 This continues until the ribosome meets a “stop” codon.
 The characterisation of different proteins can be conducted by Size Exclusion Chromatography as this technique can be used characterise molecular weight, structure and aggregation state.

+__Note__:
+- _Can 1 gene make different proteins?_
+  - A single gene can produce multiple protein sequences, depending on which exons are included in the mRNA transcript, which carries instructions to the cell's protein-building machinery.
+  - Two different forms of the same protein, known as __isoforms__, can have different, even completely opposite functions
+  - Scientists have long known that it's possible for one gene to produce slightly different forms of the same protein by skipping or including certain sequences from the messenger RNA
+- _How can we make different proteins from the same gene?_
+  - through __gene splicing__
+  - Gene splicing is a post-transcriptional modification in which a single gene can code for multiple proteins.
+  - Gene Splicing is done in eukaryotes, prior to mRNA translation, by the differential inclusion or exclusion of regions of pre-mRNA.
+  - Gene splicing is an important source of protein diversity.
+- _Can different genes produce the same protein?_
+  - It can happen.
+We expect a duplicated gene to either evolve to a slightly different function or degrade to a pseudogene, but there may be circumstances where this does not happen.
+Maybe the duplication was so recent in evolutionary history that it just hasn't happened yet.